Sue Kunitomi Embrey

-Sue Kunitomi Embrey (January 6, 1923–May 15, 2006) was a teacher, activist and long-time chair of the Manzanar Committee, which established the annual Manzanar pilgrimage and obtained National Historic Site status for the former concentration camp.
+Sue Kunitomi Embrey (January 6, 1923–May 15, 2006) was an American teacher, activist and long-time chair of the Manzanar Committee, which established the annual Manzanar pilgrimage and obtained National Historic Site status for the former concentration camp.

 Early life and education

 Born Sueko Kunitomi, the sixth of her Japanese immigrant parents' eight children, Embrey was delivered by a mid-wife at the Kunitomi family's home in the Little Tokyo neighborhood of downtown Los Angeles.
 She attended the (largely Japanese American) Amelia Street School, and like many other Nisei she would go to Japanese language school each day after her regular classes.
 At fourteen, her father was killed in a truck accident.
 The family got by on the debts owed to Mr. Kunitomi, which Embrey's mother would collect from friends and neighbors.
 This went on until Mrs. Kunitomi took out a loan and opened a small grocery store in 1941.
-Embrey graduated from Lincoln High School later that year and postponed going to college to help her mother with the family business.
+Embrey graduated from Abraham Lincoln High School later that year and postponed going to college to help her mother with the family business.
 She was working at the store when news of the Japanese attack on Pearl Harbor came over the radio on December 7, 1941.

 After President Franklin Roosevelt authorized the eviction of Japanese Americans from the West Coast with Executive Order 9066, Embrey's mother was forced to sell the family store at a loss, and one of her brothers moved to Manzanar early, responding to government calls for volunteers to help construct the camp.
 Embrey, then nineteen, arrived in Manzanar in early 1942 with her mother and six remaining siblings.
 She worked first at the camp's camouflage net factory, then took a job as a reporter with the Manzanar Free Press and ultimately became the newspaper's managing editor.